• Skip to Content

 Our department serves physics and engineering majors and the general Wheaton student population by providing robust student-centered learning experiences that draw on the unique ways of knowing common to our discipline from a genuinely Christian liberal arts perspective.
 The study of matter, energy, and their interactions provides fertile ground for enhanced worship of the Creator and for collaborative theoretical, experimental, and computational learning and research among faculty and students in a strong and supportive community.
 Students grow in their love and worship of God by engaging with His good creation and preparing for lives of service to the church and society.

-The department offers several tracks of study leading to a Bachelor of Science or Bachelor of Arts in Physics.
-A Dual Degree Engineering Program is also available leading to two degrees: a Bachelor of Arts or Science in Liberal Arts Engineering from Wheaton combined with a full Bachelor of Science degree from any other school that offers a fully ABET accredited program in the engineering discipline of interest.
-Detailed requirements and course offerings for both physics and engineering are summarized below.
+The department offers several different physics majors leading to a Bachelor of Science or Bachelor of Arts degree.
+A 4-year Engineering program allows students to complete an Engineering B.S. at Wheaton in four years.
+A 3-2 dual degree Liberal Arts Engineering program is also available leading to two degrees: a Bachelor of Arts or Science in Liberal Arts Engineering from Wheaton combined with a full Bachelor of Science degree from any other school that offers a fully ABET accredited program in the engineering discipline of interest.
+Detailed requirements and course offerings for all physics and engineering majors are summarized below.

 Physics